hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 standard options (see :ref:`dhcp4-std-options`), custom options (see :ref:`dhcp4-custom-options`), or vendor-specific options (see :ref:`dhcp4-vendor-opts`).
-The following example demonstrates how standard options can be defined.
+The following example demonstrates how standard options can be defined:

 ::